SERVIR-WA/GALUP/training/3_idu/module.md

 > If you want to keep track of what raster cells are combined when multiplying
 > raster layers together, try reclassifying the raster values as prime numbers.
 > The product of two prime numbers can only be the result of those specific
-> numbers, allowing you to idnetify what cells were combined.
+> numbers, allowing you to identify what cells were combined.

 ### 3.5 Subdivide
 **Subdivide** is a tool that subdivides the original geometry into smaller